The best parks in and around Birmingham for nature walks

 Parking free.

 One of our favourite local parks with a beautiful small pool to wander around and an expansive lawn behind the pavilion for picnics.
-They have a brand new natural woodland themed play area which is great for clambering on.
-Every weekend you can find street food vendors serving an array of treats, and there’s a licenced bar and cafe on site too.
+They have a natural woodland themed play area which is great for clambering on.
+Most weekends you can find street food vendors serving an array of treats, and there’s a licenced bar and cafe on site too.
 Toilet facilities are available in the sports block.
+The water here has a paved path all the way around which is perfect for scooters and pushchairs.

 Best parks in Birmingham